 Riverdale is a somewhat small village located in the state of Illinois.
 With a population of 13,536 people and three constituent neighborhoods, Riverdale is the 182nd largest community in Illinois.

-Riverdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Riverdale isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Riverdale are a mix of both white- and blue-collar jobs.
 Overall, Riverdale is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Riverdale who work in office and administrative support (15.55%), sales jobs (9.66%), and healthcare (5.89%).
+There are especially a lot of people living in Riverdale who work in office and administrative support (17.12%), sales jobs (8.89%), and maintenance occupations (6.61%).

 For a small village, Riverdale has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Riverdale exists, and local transit is helping to meet that need.

 The people who call Riverdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riverdale residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Riverdale include Irish, African, Jamaican, and German.
+Important ancestries of people in Riverdale include Irish, Nigerian, African, and Jamaican.

 The most common language spoken in Riverdale is English.
 Other important languages spoken here include Spanish and African languages.